ayshaaktersaima1/skillswap/README.md

 SkillSwap is a full-stack freelance micro-task marketplace where clients can post small tasks and freelancers can apply for those tasks through proposals.
 The platform is built to make short-term freelance work easier to manage for both clients and freelancers.

 Clients can create tasks, review proposals, accept a freelancer, and complete payment through Stripe Checkout.
-Freelancers can browse available tasks, submit proposals, manage their accepted work, submit deliverables, and update their public profile.
+Freelancers can browse available tasks, submit proposals, manage their accepted work, submit deliverables and update their public profile.
 Admins can manage users, monitor tasks, and view transaction history from a separate admin dashboard.

-The project includes role-based dashboards for Clients, Freelancers, and Admins, with protected routes, authentication, payments, task management, proposal management, and review features.
+The project includes role-based dashboards for Clients, Freelancers and Admins with protected routes, authentication, payments, task management, proposal management and review features.

 ## Live Website Link